AndieWill510/AnotherOption/Options/036-pleasure-is-not-a-crime.md

 A stayable life needs more than less pain.

-It needs lawful, consenting, safe ways to feel good inside your own body.
+It needs boundaried, consenting, safe ways to feel good inside your own body.